revsys/django-test-plus/README.md

         user1 = self.make_user('u1')
         user2 = self.make_user('u2')

-If creating a User in your project is more complicated, say for example you removed the `username` field from the default Django Auth model you can provide a [Factory Boy](https://factoryboy.readthedocs.org/en/latest/) factory to create it or simply override this method on your own sub-class.
+If creating a User in your project is more complicated, say for example you removed the `username` field from the default Django Auth model, you can provide a [Factory Boy](https://factoryboy.readthedocs.org/en/latest/) factory to create it or override this method on your own sub-class.

-To use a Factory Boy factory simply create your class like this:
+To use a Factory Boy factory, create your class like this:

     from test_plus.test import TestCase
     from .factories import UserFactory